 Queen's Counsel Nomination Process

 Under the Queen's Counsel Act, the Lieutenant-Governor in Council, on the recommendation of the Attorney General, may bestow on lawyers in British Columbia the honorary title of Queen's Counsel (QC) to recognize exceptional merit and contribution to the legal profession.
-To make this appointment process more transparent and accessible, the Ministry of Justice has a formal system for nominating candidates.
+To make this appointment process more transparent and accessible, the Ministry of Attorney General has a formal system for nominating candidates.

 Anyone, outside of an immediate family member or candidates themselves, can make a nomination by filling out an online application form.